gotchoices/MyCHIPs/lib/agent3/doc/README.md

 1. `simdock.sh` takes care of setting up the environment required by the simulation.
    - Starts the local SQL databases (one container per site) and world database (MongoDB)
    - Creates and inserts users into the local SQL databases
-   - Runs `sim.c` which starts the simulation by creating one 'agent' docker container per site, each running an AgentCluster process (the entrypoint is `agent3.ts`)
+   - Runs `sim-c.sh` which starts the simulation by creating one 'agent' docker container per site, each running an AgentCluster process (the entrypoint is `test/sim/agent` which instantiates the main class in `agent3.ts`)

-2. Each 'agent' (by running AgentCluster) loads the config file parameters, connects to their respective local SQL databases, and connects to the shared Mongo 'World' database.
+2. Each 'agent' (by running AccountCluster) loads the config file parameters, connects to their respective local SQL databases, and connects to the shared Mongo 'World' database.
 3. Accounts stored in local SQL databases are loaded into their respective sites' AccountCache, and are loaded into the shared WorldDB.
 4. 'agents' iterate through their local accounts, performing allowed actions, (such as purchase item, take out a loan, sell a good, etc...).
 For example, let's say Dave initiates a 'purchase item' action.
 To do so, he needs to find a new spending target.
 His account goes through these steps:
    1. Find peer in world DB (Mongo)